mesafoundation/mesa/src/docs/server/client/authentication.md

 *Note: currently authentication requires [Pub/Sub](./pubsub.md) to be enabled on your server.*

-If you learn better from examples, click [here](#example).
+If you learn better from examples, click [here](#example)

 ## How-To
-When a client connects to your server, call the `client.authenticate` method to setup a handler for when your client wants to authenticate itself against your server.
+When a client connects to your server, call the `client.authenticate` method to setup a handler for when your client wants to authenticate itself against your server

 ### Authenticate Method
 `client.authenticate` takes in a single method with two parameters: a data and a callback method: